Get Task List: task.items.getlist

 • CHANGED_DATE — last modification date

-• ACCOMPLICE — participant ID
+• ACCOMPLICE — co-participant ID

 • AUDITOR — auditor ID

-• DEPENDS_ON — previous task ID
+• DEPENDS_ON — ID of the previous task

-• ONLY_ROOT_TASKS — only tasks that are not subtasks (root tasks), as well as subtasks of the parent task to which the current user does not have access (Y|N)
+• ONLY_ROOT_TASKS — only tasks that are not sub-tasks (root tasks), as well as sub-tasks of the parent task to which the current user does not have access (Y|N)

 • SUBORDINATE_TASKS — tasks of the current user and their subordinates (Y|N)